telamon/survive.click/README.md

 In order to create a system that can track a pandemic on a global scale and in _real time_.

-I suggest that we combine all the public platforms in the world into on single massive database capable of holding a living data set.
+I suggest that we combine all the public platforms into on single massive database capable of processing a global living dataset.

 > Combine all the computers in the world into one big computer?!
 But that's impossible!